Transition to retirement

 |A non-commutable pension or annuity||Always non-commutable|

 The transition to retirement income streams in the table above, are collectively referred to as 'TRIS' from 1 July 2017.
-These income streams are not 'retirement phase' income streams for tax purposes unless one of the following conditions of release has been met:
+These income streams are not 'retirement phase' income streams for tax purposes unless one of the following apply:

 - Terminal medical condition